Effect of geometry and Reynolds number on the turbulent separated flow behind a bulge in a channel: Introduction

-Alternatively, flow separation can be induced by curved walls.
-Some recent simulations have been conducted with finite differences or finite volume codes which are usually less accurate with respect to spectral codes.
-Issues related to the separation control have been investigated by \cite{Neumann_2004}, by mean of Large Eddy Simulations (LES).
-However the sub-grid scale models needed in any LES are expected to hamper the physical understanding of the turbulence dynamics at the smallest scales, calling for the use of DNS where no modelling assumptions are introduced.
+Issues related to the separation control have been investigated by \cite{Neumann_2004}, by means of Large Eddy Simulations (LES).
 The LES performed by \cite{Wu_1998} was compared to the results by \cite{Webster_1996} and it emerged that the use of a coarse resolution with an eddy viscosity model did not allow an accurate description of the small coherent vortical structures in the near wall region which were observed in experiments.
+LES has been performed by \cite{Kuban_2012} to evaluate the consistency and accuracy with respect to similar DNS simulations.
+Indeed, the sub-grid scale models needed in any LES are expected to hamper the physics at the smallest scales, calling for the use of DNS where no modelling assumptions are introduced.
+Simulations of channel flow with a lower curved wall were performed by \cite{Marquillie_2003} at relatively low Reynolds numbers for a two dimensional case to study the onset of nonlinear oscillations. \cite{Marquillie_2008} investigated the vorticity and kinetic energy budget downstream of such lower curved wall. \cite{Marquillie_2011} and \cite{Laval_2012} expanded on these simulations by studying the vorticity and streaks dynamics and linking the streaky structures to the kinetic energy production.